erikbarzdukas/BarzaCLib/README.md

 ===
 What's up?

-This is a personal project because I love C so much.
-It's just Zed Shaw's excellent last few exercises from LCTHW, plus stuff I find elsewhere.
+This is a personal project I'm doing  because I love learning computer science concepts in C so much.
+It's just the last few exercises from Zed Shaw's excellent LCTHW, plus stuff I find elsewhere.

-It's probably more of a reference, but I plan on building stuff using the BaraCLib.
+It's probably more of a reference, but I plan on building stuff using the BarzaCLib.